 Transferring to NSU is a seamless process.
 Although you can transfer to NSU at any time in your academic career, the smoothest transition occurs if you have earned or will earn an Associate in Arts or an Associate in Science from TCC.
 This milestone will also meet your general education requirements for the major at NSU.
 In addition to general education requirements obtaining an Associate in Science degree in Computer Science from TCC will provide 6 hours of computer science requirements, 3 hours technical writing requirement, and 3 hours of discrete mathematics needed for the BS degree.

-How do my TCC classes transfer to NSU?
-Every class that you have taken at TCC will transfer to NSU.
-Each class will count in one of the following categories that make up a bachelor’s degree: general education, major, minor, or free elective.
+How do my Tulsa Community Colleges classes transfer to NSU?
+Every class you take at TCC will transfer to NSU.
+Each class will count in one of the following categories that make up a bachelor’s degree: general education, major, minor or free elective.
 You probably already know about general education and major classes but minors and free electives are unique to bachelor’s degrees.
-A minor is 18 hours from an academic area of your choice, and it is designed to complement your major.
-Your advisor will help you determine your minor and the classes you will take to complete it.
+A minor is 18 hours from an academic area of your choice and it is designed to complement your major.
+Your NSU advisor will help you determine your minor and the classes you will take to complete it.
 Free electives are extremely flexible and can be selected from any academic area.
-They allow you to explore your academic interests outside of your major while counting toward the 124 hours you need to graduate.
+They allow you to explore your academic interests outside of your major while counting those hours toward the 124 hours you need to graduate.
 Most degree programs at NSU allow for some free electives.
 If you completed a class at TCC that does not meet one of the other specific requirements, it will count in this category, up to the first 64 hours.
-If you have completed more than 64 hours at the associate degree level, all courses will transfer to NSU, but only 64 hours will apply to your degree.
-This is because you must have 60 hours from a four-year institution to meet state requirements for graduation with a baccalaureate degree.
+If you have completed more than 64 hours at the associate degree level, all courses will transfer to NSU, but only 64 hours will apply to your degree because you must have 60 hours from a four-year institution to meet state requirements for a baccalaureate degree.